-The Troy Fire Department provides the highest possible level of fire protection, rescue, and hazard mitigation services to the community.
-This is accomplished with a team of professionals, both volunteer and career by providing fire prevention, public education, training, emergency operations, and strategic planning.
+The Troy Fire Department provides effective and efficient fire protection, rescue, and hazard mitigation to the community with a team of professionals, both volunteer and career, through fire prevention, public education, training, emergency response, and strategic planning.

-A proactive approach to fire prevention principles and practices helps to reduce the risk of fire in the community.
-This philosophy is the basis for an affordable, well equipped, and well trained fire department.
+A proactive approach to fire prevention principles and practices helps to reduce the risk of fire in the community, and is the basis for an affordable, well equipped, and well trained fire department.

 The Troy Fire Department accepts applications for volunteer firefighters based on availability.